 - Any transfer to any person or entity of goods, technology, or software by physical, electronic, oral, or visual means with the knowledge or intent that the item(s) will be shipped, transferred, or transmitted to a non-U.S. entity or individual.

 - Any disclosure of technical data or information to a foreign entity or individual, by any means, inside or outside of the United States.
-This includes interactions with foreign persons visiting or on assignment to Berkeley Lab or while Laboratory personnel are on foreign travel.
+This includes interactions with foreign persons visiting or on assignment to the University of Florida or while university personnel are on foreign travel.

 - Any transfer of goods, technology, or software, by any means, to a foreign embassy or affiliate.